4 Defining Characteristics of High-Performance Buildings

 Six Features of an Energy Efficient Building:

 - A tight building envelope includes continuous insulation (CI).
 CI involves wrapping all structural members, with a layer of insulation to increase the effective R-value and eliminate thermal bridges and condensation.
 The ASHRAE 90.1 and 2018 IECC require CI.

 - High thermal mass walls, like Fox Blocks insulated concrete forms (ICFs), offer durability and energy-efficiency through mass rather than insulation.
 Durable and dense mass walls provide high vertical load capacities.
 Energy-efficient mass walls store energy during the day and release energy at night.

-- Application of a permeable air and moisture barrier allows water trapped within the wall system to escape, which prevents the growth of unhealthy mold that can degrade a wall system.
+- Application of a permeable air barrier allows water trapped within the wall system to escape, which prevents the growth of unhealthy mold that can degrade a wall system.

 - Passive design strategies use outdoor conditions or solar energy sources to control heating and cooling and lessen the need for active mechanical systems.
 Passive strategies include building orientation, shading, and cavity facade on high sun exposures.

 - High-performance buildings use Low-E, low SHGC, thermally broken glazing.

 - High-performance buildings use LED lighting, high-efficiency HVAC, occupant controls, and daylighting.